Canon G1 X Mark II vs Fujifilm X-A5

 It is notable that the X-A5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

-Both the G1X Mark II and the X-A5 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the X-A5 followed on from the Fujifilm X-A3.
+The G1X Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon G1 X Mark II better than the Fujifilm X-A5 or vice versa?
 The listing below highlights the relative strengths of the two models.